PixieChef/GambaGamba/README.md

 SNAP is a 1/1000 chance to pull

 KNOWN BUGS:
 Common does not give all different letters somtimes.
-Will fix in the future
+Will fix in the future.